Courtney Stodden: 2009–2014

 The couple appeared as cast members in the second season of the VH1 reality television series Couples Therapy, which premiered in October 2012.
 The series features publicly known couples receiving therapy for relationship problems.
 According to Stodden, the couple enrolled in therapy to resolve "age-difference issues such as communication."
-Despite criticism leveled at the couple, Dr. Jenn Berman, their therapist on the show, opined that she did not believe that Hutchison deliberately sought out young people, saying, "He's not a predator....
+Despite criticism leveled at the couple, Dr. Jenn Berman, her therapist on the show, opined that she did not believe that Hutchison deliberately sought out young people, saying, "He's not a predator....
 This is not a guy who was seeking out teenagers.
 He was teaching a class, she wanted to be an actress, it was an acting class ...
 And that's how it started."
 Though Berman was eventually surprised by the dynamic between the two, she commented on her initial hesitations about working with the couple, saying, "I believe it was the wrong decision to let a 16-year-old marry a man in his 50s.
 It's uncomfortable to see... [at first] I said to my producer, 'I think this guy is a pedophile...I don't know if I can work with these people.'
 I don't condone it, but I do see that this is a married couple that is genuinely married and she has marital issues that needed to be worked on.
 I came in saying, 'She's a victim, he's a predator.'
 What I found out was that she has a lot more power in this relationship and he is far more powerless than I expected.
 His family has completely disowned him...
 He unfortunately has nothing besides her."
 Hutchison was also defended by Stodden's mother, Krista Keller, who praised Hutchison for the kindness with which he treats Stodden.

 In August 2013, Stodden became a housemate on the twelfth season of the British version of Celebrity Big Brother but was evicted on Day 21, two days before the season finale, after receiving the fewest votes to save against Carol McGiffin, Louie Spence, Mario Falcone and Vicky Entwistle.

-That October, Stodden appeared in a photo-op for PETA, which depicted them wearing a lettuce bikini to promote vegetarianism.
+That October, Stodden appeared in a photo op for PETA, which depicted her wearing a lettuce bikini to promote vegetarianism.
 On March 18, 2014, the video for 50 Cent's "Don't Worry Bout It" was released, featuring a cameo appearance by Stodden.
 That August, Stodden appeared in an episode of the Reelz reality television series Hollywood Hillbillies.